tee8z/conf_parser/README.md

 # conf_parser
-small rust library to generate conf files from a struct
+small rust library to read in conf files, making them accessible via hashmaps and write to a file